mtrebi/thread-pool/README.md

 future.get();
 ```

 In this case, we know that as soon as the multiplication is done it will be printed.
-If we care when this is done, we can wait for it calling future.get(), otherwise we can just continue the execution and eventually it will be done.
+If we care when this is done, we can wait for it calling future.get().

 Checkout the [main](https://github.com/mtrebi/thread-pool/blob/master/src/main.cpp) program for a complete example.